1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is Crohn's Disease diagnosed?

-Diagnosis typically involves a colonoscopy with biopsy, blood tests to check for inflammation, imaging studies (CT or MRI scans), and sometimes a capsule endoscopy to visualize the small intestine.
+Usually the diagnosis is made by a colonoscopy exam along with biopsy, blood tests to evaluate inflammation, imaging (CT or MRI scans) and a few cases of a capsule endoscopy to examine the small intestine.

 Can I test for Crohn's Disease at home?